How to Reset Mac to Factory Settings

 - Reboot the Mac and right after the boot chime sound, hold down the following depending on which architecture the Mac is: Apple Silicon: POWER BUTTON or Intel: COMMAND + R keys together to boot into Recovery Mode

 - Once in Recovery Mode and at the “macOS Utilities” (or “OS X Utilities”) screen, select “Disk Utility”

 - Choose “Macintosh HD” (or what the Mac drive is named), then select the “Erase” button

-- Choose a name for the erased drive, like ‘Macintosh HD’ and then next to “Format” pull down the drop down menu to select “OS X Extended (Journaled)”, then click on “Erase” when you are ready to completely wipe the Mac – ERASING MEANS EVERYTHING WILL BE REMOVED
+- Choose a name for the erased drive, like ‘Macintosh HD’ and then next to “Format” pull down the drop down menu to select “MacOS X Extended (Journaled)”, then click on “Erase” when you are ready to completely wipe the Mac – ERASING MEANS EVERYTHING WILL BE REMOVED

 - Once the drive has finished erasing everything, quit out of Disk Utility to return to the primary “Mac OS Utilities” screen that we started on